wickett/continuous-delivery-class/README.md

 # Basic Continuous Delivery Pipeline

-This course covers a wide range of topics from version control with git to CI with Jenkins to testing tools like robot, abao and gauntlt.
+This course covers a wide range of topics from version control with git to CI with Jenkins to testing tools.
 Some of our environment runs in docker and some on the local machine to simulate development.
 For each video, we have included some setup instructions and dependencies needed.
 The instructions below assume a Mac, however finding a Windows equivalent is often possible.
+The goal of the course is not to teach you everything about how to set up these tools, the lab is intended to illustrate the core continuous delivery principles with tangible working code.

 ## Prerequisites

-Install Docker Desktop from https://www.docker.com/
+Install Docker Desktop from https://www.docker.com/ You will need to allocate at least 4 GB of RAM to Docker to run all these containers (Preferences...
+Resources).

 ## Version Control in Action with git
 * Install homebrew from https://brew.sh
 * Install go via `brew install go`
-* Install go via `brew install vim`
+* Install vim via `brew install vim`
-* Install go via `brew install git`
+* Install git via `brew install git`
 * Set $GOPATH `export GOPATH="${HOME}/go"` in `~/.bash_profile`
 * Set $PATH `export PATH=$PATH:$(go env GOPATH)/bin` in `~/.bash_profile`
 * Install godep: `go get github.com/tools/godep`
 * Install golint: `go get -u github.com/golang/lint/golint`
 * Install goconvey: `go get github.com/smartystreets/goconvey`
-* Install rice: `go get github.com/GeertJohan/go.rice/rice`
 * Optionally, if you are interested in using vim like I do in the video, check out https://github.com/wickett/wickett-vim

 This video assumes you setup a github account and added appropriate keys.